spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 ## Deploy the deployment pool in the cloud

 As in the quickstart, we will need a Kubernetes configuration file to run the deployment pool in our cluster.
-Update the included `deployment-pool/deployment.yaml` to replace `{{your_google_project_name}}` where required.
+Update the included `deployment-pool/deployment.yaml` to replace `{{your_google_project_id}}` where required.
+We also need to configure the matcher to access the metadata of deployments launched by the deployment pool.

 As the deployment pool will be starting deployments, you will need to provide a launch configuration and a snapshot as local files in Kubernetes.
 We will use Kubernetes config maps for this purpose so the files can be mounted alongside a pod.